 From 2009 to 2013, Melber practiced law at a major New York firm, specializing in First Amendment, reporter’s privilege and copyright litigation.
 Melber received a J.D. from Cornell Law School, where he was an editor of the Cornell Journal of Law and Public Policy, and he is a member of the New York Bar.

-Melber worked as a contributing editor at techPresident, a nonpartisan website covering technology’s impact on democracy.
-In 2010, Melber authored a 74-page special report for techPresident analyzing the first year of Organizing for America, the 13-million person network that grew out of the 2008 presidential campaign.
-Northwestern political scientist Daniel Galvin called the report “the most comprehensive and insightful account of Obama’s ‘Organizing for America’ to date,” and the report’s findings have been cited by The New York Times, The Washington Post, National Journal, Rolling Stone and the BBC.
+In 2010, Melber authored a 74-page report for techPresident, a nonpartisan website covering political technology, analyzing the first year of Organizing for America, the 13-million person network that grew out of the 2008 presidential campaign.
+Northwestern political scientist Daniel Galvin called the report “the most comprehensive and insightful account of Obama’s ‘Organizing for America’ to date,” and the report’s findings were cited by The New York Times, The Washington Post, National Journal, Rolling Stone and the BBC.

 Melber has been a featured speaker at Oxford, Yale, Harvard Law School, Harvard’s Kennedy School of Government, the Columbia University Political Union, NYU, Georgetown University, USC, The Center for American Progress, The TimeWarner Summit, Alpha Phi Alpha, the Lawyers Committee for Civil Rights Under Law, and several state bar associations.